ABadNameSniper/EthansSecondBot/README.txt

 Ethan's Second Bot

-i removed some some dependencies from package.json in an effort to clean this up.
-They may need to be reinstalled
+It's another fun project, brought to you by -- well I'm sure you can guess.
+It has pretty good minesweeper and frequent updates.
+Thank you so much Dragonhelm for the profile picture!

 ## TODO

+### Broadcasts
-support private broadcast channels

-better error handling for broadcasts transmissions to unallowed channels (dm server owner?)
+broadcasting system should be it's own DB table or something support private broadcast channels better error handling for broadcasts transmissions to unallowed channels (dm server owner?) remove permissionHierarchy.broadcasts, put that all into the database.
+Dynamic categories or something

+### Hyperchats
+Hyperchats in threads update: maybe make it an optional argument, and the default can be set with serverSettings fix weird double embedding bug with hyperchats? replying to hyperchats should reply to the original message -- MAYBE some variety of flavor text when joining and leaving hyperchannels could be fun decide on "hyperchats" or "hyperchannels" maybe.
+It's a weird mix of both right now.

+### Misc.

 /introlist should just be a page in /settings

-broadcasting system should be it's own DB table or something

 /flipbook new/edit/delete/editSettings command and subcommand!! that would be fun

-Hyperchats in threads update: maybe make it an optional argument, and the default can be set with serverSettings

 rewrite editing system so that it caches sent message ids (send.then(;alskdjf;asf))